Michael Gove: Chancellor of the Duchy of Lancaster: 2019–2021

 Under the terms of England's all-tier COVID-19 restrictions in December 2020, pubs were only legally allowed to serve alcoholic beverages with a substantial meal.
 Gove initially said that this did not include Scotch eggs, which he defined as a "starter" on multiple occasions; however, he later backtracked and said: "I do recognise that it is a substantial meal."

 Gove was co-chair of the EU–UK Partnership Council with European Commission vice-president Maroš Šefčovič.
 On 8 December 2020, after 10 months of talks with Šefčovič, he helped reach an agreement that included post-Brexit arrangements for the Irish border.
 As a consequence the Government decided to abandon parts of the Internal Market Bill that could have seen the UK break international law.
 David Frost succeeded Gove as the UK chair of the Partnership Council on 1 March 2021.

-In May 2021, Gove attended the 2021 Champions League Final in Porto with his son, supporting Chelsea; following his visit he was alerted by the NHS Test and Trace system of his potential exposure to the disease, and that he would need to self-isolate.
+In May 2021, Gove attended the 2021 Champions League Final in Porto with his son, supporting Chelsea; following his visit he was alerted by the NHS Test and Trace system of his potential exposure to COVID-19, and that he would need to self-isolate.
 Rather than isolating for the normal ten-day period, Gove was able to take part in a pilot scheme designed to investigate the efficacy of testing, which required him to undergo testing every day for a week.

-In a case brought to the High Court of Justice by the Good Law Project in June 2021, Gove was found to have acted unlawfully when the Government awarded a COVID-19 contract without a tender to a polling company owned by long-term associates of his and Dominic Cummings, then Johnson's chief adviser.
+In a case brought to the High Court of Justice by the Good Law Project in June 2021, Gove was found to have acted unlawfully when the Government awarded a COVID-19 contract without a tender to Public First, a polling company owned by long-term associates of his and Dominic Cummings, then Johnson's chief adviser.
 On appeal, the Court of Appeal overturned the High Court's finding of unlawful bias.

 In July 2021, Gove worked part-time in Glasgow as part of the Government strategy to strengthen the Union.
-The next month, he was filmed dancing "merrily" at Bohemia nightclub in Aberdeen.
-He had allegedly tried to avoid a £5 entrance fee by stating he was the chancellor of the Duchy of Lancaster.
+The next month, he was filmed dancing "merrily" at O'Neill's nightclub in Aberdeen.
+The promotor of the club night 'Pipe' told the Daily Record that Gove had tried to avoid a £5 entrance fee by stating he was the chancellor of the Duchy of Lancaster.
 Friends of Gove denied he had attempted to avoid paying.